Skip to content

 Single Source of Truth

-In large documentation sets, certain content appears repeatedly — warning notices, prerequisites, configuration steps, code snippets.
-When this content is copied manually, a predictable problem follows: the product changes, one copy gets updated, and the others don't.
+In large documentation sets, certain content appears repeatedly: warning notices, prerequisites, configuration steps, code snippets.
+When this content is copied manually, a predictable problem follows.
+The product changes, one copy gets updated, and the others do not.
 Readers encounter conflicting information depending on which page they land on.

 <!-- In guides/configure-authentication.md -->